EmpireofZakuul/Game-Engines-Assignment-Final/README.md

 </ol>

 Upon the player pressing the start button, You will take control of a first person shooter, enemies will start to spawn immediatly from three different spawn points around the city.
-The enemies will spawn staggered into the game with two second inbetween each spawn.
+The enemies will spawn staggered into the game with two seconds inbetween each spawn.
 When the enemies count reaches 10, the spawning stops.
 A total of 20 enemies will spawn in the game, and for every enemy you kill, another will spawn in its place.
 </P>
 <p>The goal of the player is to kill all the enemies using the players weapon and the pervided grenades</p>